EGI-Federation/documentation/content/en/users/data/management/datahub/file-management/_index.md

 ![DataHub ACL](datahub-acl.png)

+> To limit the risk of making data inaccessible to yourself it is advisable to first add the required ACL if new ones are needed and if necessary remove the ones not needed.
+While using ACLs there should be at least one active or no user might be able to access the data.
+To regain the access the space owner would then need to modify the permissions.

 ## File sharing

 It is possible to share DataHub data available with other user of DataHub or external by generating a unique URL.
 This can be done, on the web interface by selecting  a directory or file and right-clicking on it or clicking the three dots on the right like in the following screenshot and selecting "share":